 Making your own holiday scents can be inexpensive and fun.
 You can also make them for gift giving or for your own self.

 Also, the use of fresh herbs works great too.
-The energy from the plants are much stronger because they are alive and not processed.
+The energy from the plants is much stronger because they are alive and not processed.

 Making your own fragrance

 The first thing is to decide how strong you want your fragrance.
-Perfumes are the strongest, containing 15 to 30 per cent essential oils diluted in a base
+Perfumes are the strongest; containing 15 to 30 per cent essential oils diluted

-of alcohol, with a small percentage of distilled water.
-Less potent toilet waters contain five to ten per cent essential oils, and colognes and body splashes
+in a base of alcohol, with a small percentage of distilled water.
+Less potent toilet waters contain five to ten per cent essential oils, and colognes